cookienocreams/small_rna/README.md

 cd fastqs
 /home/user/sRNA_app/bin/small_RNA_analysis
 ```
-The first time the program is run, it will need to download dependencies.
-This will only occur once.

 *qPCR data from here: Maguire, S.et al. (2020).
 A low-bias and sensitive small RNA library preparation method using randomized splint ligation.
 Nucleic Acids Research, 48(14). https://doi.org/10.1093/nar/gkaa480.
 The data is for human brain samples, but can be swapped for qPCR data for other sample types.